thenetcircle/dino/docs/md/events.md

         }
     }

+## A room was removed

+When a room is removed by an admin/owner an event called `gn_room_removed` will be sent to everyone on the server (to keep the room list in sync on client side):

+    {
+        "actor": {
+            "id": "<user ID who removed the room>", "displayName": "<name of the user who removed the room, in base64>" },
+        "target": {
+            "id": "<room uuid>",
+            "displayName": "<room name in base64>",
+            "objectType": "room"
+        },
+        "object": {
+            "content": "<an optional reason, in base64>"
+        },
+        "id": "c42ebf01-3d50-4f27-a345-4ed213be045d",
+        "published": "2016-10-07T10:45:34Z",
+        "verb": "removed"
+    }

 ## Invitation received

 When user B invites user A to join room X, the event `gn_invitation` will be sent to user A with the following content: